ecmwf/pyodc/README.md

 pyodc
 =====

-Python API for handling ODB2 data.
+A python API for handling ODB2 data.

 The package contains two different implementations of the same library: